ecomplus/storefront/@ecomplus/storefront-components/docs/ProductCard.md

 ### buy-text

-Text that will be shown for the sale of the product
+Text to use on the purchase button.
+It comes by default for the word `buy` (respecting the language of the page of whoever is accessing it).
+It can be changed for example to "Add to shopping cart", as you prefer.
 ```js
 buyText: String,
 ```

 ### can-add-to-cart

-To inform if the product is in the 'shopping cart'
+Allows the `product` to be added to the cart.
+If `false`, it is necessary to handle the next event.

 ```js
 canAddToCart: {